sql-machine-learning/elasticdl/docs/designs/allreduce.md

 fault-tolerant and Kubernetes-native.
 This will include but not limited to the following objectives (more details to be disclosed later once the implementation has been open-sourced):

-* Fault-tolerant: if any of the worker pod fails, the [NCCL Communicator](https://docs.nvidia.com/deeplearning/sdk/nccl-developer-guide/docs/usage/communicators.html) can be reconstructed.
+* Fault-tolerant: if any of the worker pod fails, the [NCCL communicator](https://docs.nvidia.com/deeplearning/sdk/nccl-developer-guide/docs/usage/communicators.html) can be reconstructed.
 The allreduce operation continues as long as there's at least one healthy worker pod.
 * Elastic: the number of worker pods can be dynamically added if there are enough computational resources available.
-Ranks can be re-assigned as the number of worker pods changes.
+The NCCL communicator will be reconstructed and the ranks can be re-assigned as the number of worker pods changes.

-The interface would look like the following:
+The interface for allreduce would look like the following:

 ```python
 num_epochs = 2